OpenNews/etherpad-lite-heroku/README.md

 # etherpad-lite for heroku

-This is a wrapper of etherpad-lite for Heroku, incorporating the official release from upstream as a submodule.
-(This will hopefully make it easier to keep current.)
+This is a wrapper to help run an etherpad-lite instance on Heroku.
+It has been modified to run the [OpenNews fork of `etherpad-lite`](https://github.com/OpenNews/etherpad-lite) as a submodule, instead of the official release.

 ## quickstart